Advanced search

 Mechanism of action

 Dostarlimab is a humanised mAb of the IgG4 isotype that binds to PD-1 receptors and blocks the interactions of binding with its ligands PD-L1 and PD-L2.
-The inhibition of PD-1 pathway-mediated immune response results in inhibition of T-cell function such as proliferation, cytokine production, and cytotoxic activity.
+The inhibition of PD-1 pathway-mediated immune response results in reactivation of T-cell function such as proliferation, cytokine production, and cytotoxic activity.
 Dostarlimab potentiates T-cell responses, including anti-tumour immuno responses through blockade of PD-1 binding to PD-L1 and PD-L2.
 In syngeneic mouse tumour models, blocking PD-1 activity resulted in decreased tumour growth.

 Clinical efficacy and safety